kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 <details>
   <summary> Evaluating </summary>

-Evaluation requires us to take information that we have recieved or recalled and make a value judgement on it.
+Evaluation requires us to take information that we have received or recalled and make a value judgement on it.
 This requires us to use our critical thinking skills to determine things like the accuracy, credibility, completeness, desirability, and worth of the information.

 </details>